andrewcooke/CRC.jl/README.md

 later) and then (2) install this package.

 Julia can be downloaded [here](http://julialang.org/downloads/).
-Once Julia is working you can install this package from inside Julia:
+Once Julia is working you can install this package using:

 ```
 julia> Pkg.clone("https://github.com/andrewcooke/CRC.jl.git")^C